bartongroup/slivka/sphinx-docs/specification.rst

 .. note::

-  Subprocesses are not executed in the same working directory as slivka, so if A program is not accessible from the ``PATH`` an absolute path to is must be given.
-A special ``SLIVKA_HOME`` variable may be used to refer to the root directory of the slivka project.
+  Subprocesses are not executed in the same working directory as slivka, therefore if a program is not accessible from the ``PATH``, an absolute path must be used.
+The command may include ``$SLIVKA_HOME`` variable containing the absolute path to the root directory of the slivka project.

 .. warning::